mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-4-28-seeding_tables_in_migration.markdown

 title:  "Seeding Tables Using Migration In Rails"
 tags: ruby rails migration database
 keywords: ruby rails migrate database seed rollback
-description: Seeding Tables Using Migration In Rails.
+description: Tutorial video will guide you to seed tables using Migration in Rails.
 published: true
 ---